DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder.rst

 Teach Good Model
 ----------------

 Defining a good model is essential for Detection, a good model can help the system to identify the objects in many different situation.
-But note that, machine is still machine, some object might be different from front and back, system only able to identify the model which user defined.
+But note that, machine is still machine, some object might be different from front and back, system only able to identify the model which you defined.
 As example, template is a sample project which is looking for the T-tubes.
 The T-tubes are identical front and back.
 Hence, the system is able to detect both sides.

-Cloud Process Node will generate a box of area; this area is desingated for the system to search for the model.
+Cloud Process Node will generate a box of area; this area is designated for the system to search for the model.

 .. image:: Images/cloud_box.png
     :align: center